ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

 Installing collections
 ======================

 You can use the ``ansible-galaxy collection install`` command to install a collection on your system.
-The collection by default is installed at ``/path/ansible_collections/my_namespace/my_collection``.
-You can optionally add the ``-p`` option to specify an alternate location.
+You must specify an installation location using the ``-p`` option.

 To install a collection hosted in Galaxy:

 .. code-block:: bash

-   ansible-galaxy collection install my_namespace.my_collection -p /path
+   ansible-galaxy collection install my_namespace.my_collection -p /collections

 You can also directly use the tarball from your build:

 .. code-block:: bash

-   ansible-galaxy collection install my_namespace-my_collection-1.0.0.tar.gz -p ./collections/ansible_collections
+   ansible-galaxy collection install my_namespace-my_collection-1.0.0.tar.gz -p ./collections

 .. note::
     The install command automatically appends the path ``ansible_collections`` to the one specified  with the ``-p`` option unless the